True Pundit: History

 The website for True Pundit was registered in March 2016 and launched that June.
 True Pundit was created by Michael D. Moore using the pseudonym Thomas Paine and managed by True Pundit Media LLC.

-In 2017 Moore sarcastically said True Pundit was "flattered to be accused of participating in disinformation campaigns" for Russia and implied that mainstream media do the same for other governments.
-“We are flattered to be accused of participating in disinformation campaigns for government because as a start-up that's the exact time-tested model we have been emulating from the New York Times, Washington Post and other mainstream media outlets," Paine said.
-The allegations were later proven false when reporters admitted the claims were fabricated.
-Left-wing critics of True Pundit, including the Washington Post, were forced to print numerous retractions.
-Business Insider admitted targets like True Pundit were manufactured and the original allegations were false.
+In 2017, Moore said True Pundit was "flattered to be accused of participating in disinformation campaigns" for Russia and implied that mainstream media do the same for other governments.

 Thomas Paine pseudonym

-Michael D. Moore had a background in journalism, previously a contractor with FBI, when he created True Pundit in 2016 using the pseudonym, Thomas Paine.
-Moore's autobiography as Thomas Paine says he won the Gerald Loeb Award, and claimed he was nominated for a Pulitzer Prize for Investigative Reporting twice and a George Polk Political Reporting award once.
+Michael D. Moore had a background in journalism, a criminal record from an FBI investigation, and a history of illegal business practices when he created True Pundit in 2016 using the pseudonym, Thomas Paine.
+Moore's autobiography as Thomas Paine says he won the Gerald Loeb Award, and falsely claimed he was nominated for a Pulitzer Prize for Investigative Reporting twice and a George Polk Political Reporting award once.
+On Twitter, he falsely claimed he won a Polk award.
 In YouTube appearances Moore has praised Infowars conspiracy theorist and QAnon proponent Jerome Corsi.

-In 1996, Moore won the coveted Gerald Loeb Award for its series "Formula for Disaster: The Lodi Explosion" by Michael Moore, Bruce Locklin and Debra Lynn Vial.
-The series was the catalyst for the creation of the U.S. Chemical Safety and Hazard Investigation Board.

-In 1996 Moore was co-winner of a Gerald Loeb Award for reporting about TWA Flight 800.
+In 1996, Moore won a Gerald Loeb Award with two colleagues and reported about TWA Flight 800.
 Moore said that in the late 1990s he left journalism to work in "intelligence" and started the company "Dig Dirt" with the tagline "investigative intelligence".
 When Moore's newspaper learned about Dig Dirt, they opened an internal investigation.
-The paper's editor said it "very clearly created the appearance and potential for a conflict of interest" but Moore was cleared of wrongdoing, but resigned from the newspaper.
+The paper's editor said it "very clearly created the appearance and potential for a conflict of interest" but Moore was cleared of wrongdoing.
+Moore resigned from the newspaper and said he was mistreated because he was investigated by colleagues.

+In 1999, Moore sued Steptoe & Johnson for $10 million alleging they had launched a "cyber war" and hacked into Dig Dirt's websites and posted defamatory messages about him "and tried to cover it all up by doing their evil deeds under an e-identity swiped from an Alexandria, Virginia, furniture store owner".
+Moore alleged that the firm attempted to penetrate his systems using a domain he had been cybersquatting on.
+The lawsuit was dismissed in August 2000.
+Later that year, he was ordered to pay $25,000 in damages for squatting on six domains of law firms names.
+When the law firms contacted Moore and objected to the cybersquatting, he asked for money.